-As part of my Kilimanjaro Lemosho trek, I will be visiting Nairobi.
+As part of my Kilimanjaro Lemosho trek, I visited Nairobi.
 These are the best tips for Nairobi according to me.

 Table of Contents